arcadiapage/arcadiapage.github.io/_posts/2022-12-29-what-is-personal-growth-and-individuation-like-for-infps.md

 By the way, you can embody these archetypes at any point in your life.
 The Innocent archetype was me two years ago before my life-altering experience with chronic pain.
 You can embody multiple archetypes at the same time as well.

 So what happens to the Innocent that rocks their view of the world?
 How does that ignite the personal growth of the INFP?
-I'll answer that in my next post!
+[I'll answer that in my next post!](https://arcadiapage.com/2023-01-30-exploring-the-archetypes-within-the-infp-the-victim-martyr-warrior-and-hero/)

-[Subscribe to my email list to get notified updates!](https://tinyletter.com/arcadiapage) In the meantime, check out some of the archetypes I mentioned here and see if they resonate with you.
+Also, you may want to check out some of the archetypes I mentioned here and see if they resonate with you.
 Pinterest is a great place to start your research. **How has the Innocent, Child, Maiden, or Explorer played a role in your life?**

-If you like what I do (and would like to get a peak at some of my blog posts early) also consider supporting me at [Buy Me a Coffee](https://www.buymeacoffee.com/arcadiapage).

 ![Healthy INFP, INFP Burnout, INFP Tips ](/uploads/infp-personal-growth-tips.png "4 Tips on How to Be a Healthy INFP"){: .mx-auto.d-block :}